Tony118g/bundu-restaurant/TESTING.md

 * All final python files presented no warnings or errors.

 ![Screenshot of python validation result](documentation/testing-images/python-validation-result.png)

+## Responsiveness Testing
+Tests were carried out throughout development of the site using [Google Chrome Devtools](https://developer.chrome.com/docs/devtools/) to test responsiveness.

+The testing produced suitable results across multiple devices.
+The site has been adapted to be used on small to large screen sizes (from mobile phones to laptops).
+I think there are improvements that could be made in future when it comes to responsive design but I am pleased with the results at the current moment.

+Main device screens used for testing throughout development were:
+* Moto G4
+* iphone XR
+* Samsung A53
+* Asus vivobook (14inch)
+* Nest Hub max
+* ipad Pro

+## Browser Compatibility
+The site was tested on the following browsers and the appearance, functionality and responsiveness were consistent throughout.

+* Google Chrome
+* Microsoft Edge
+* Safari

 ## Manual Testing
 Throughout the development process, each user story was tested and developed using related acceptance criteria and tasks which can be found in the [kanbad board](https://github.com/users/Tony118g/projects/8).